 All Presenters should use their own headphones, due to health and safty, the studio is not permitted to have shared headphones for the presenters.

-If you would like any reccommendations on purchasing a set then contact the program manager who can direct you.
+If you would like any recommendations on purchasing a set then contact the program manager who can direct you.

 All Presenters and guests are encouraged to wear headphones while the microphone is in use.
 This is so you can hear what is actually going to air.
 If headphones are not worn you can still hear what is going to air via the studio moniter speakers .

 However, if not wearing your headphones, once your microphone is turned on, you may not be able to hear the ending of a song.
-Therefore you will have ìdead airî ñ which is bad radio.
+Therefore you will have ‘dead air’ which is bad radio.

 5. RNH News & weather Reports.